 With the number, type and quality of weapons that will be all over an active conflict zone, this will be a constant threat.

 Soldiers aren’t the only people you’ll have to worry about in a warzone.
 It never fails that criminal activity spikes, sometimes surprisingly so, during and after the passage of war.

 Gangs will form, and what gangs already exist will likely see a swelling of membership and move to overt activity as they set about pursuing whatever whims they will.

-This could come in the form of direct robbery and burglary, racketeering, setting up brothels and engaging in outright mayhem like murder and rape.
+This could come in the form of direct robbery and burglary, racketeering, setting up brothels and engaging in outright mayhem.

 Lastly, you won’t truly be able to trust anyone that is not already inside your circle of trust.